-Have you recently got a new camera?
-Or have you had one for a while but don’t know how to use it?
-Perhaps you’ve done photography for a while but lack inspiration and don’t produce the images you want to?
-Whatever your goals and ambitions are, the beginning of a new year is a great time to delve into something new.
-It’s the perfect time to put a little extra effort into becoming a better photographer.
+Have you recently acquired a new camera?
+Or have you had one for a while but don’t yet feel comfortable using it?
+Perhaps you’ve done photography for a while but lack inspiration and don’t produce the images you want to.
+Whatever your goals and ambitions are, it’s never a bad idea to delve into something new.
+Perhaps now is the perfect time to put a little extra effort into becoming a better photographer.

 #1 Invest time, not money

-It’s easy to get carried away with camera gear and gadgets but the truth is that an camera won’t make you a better photographer.
-Beautiful images can be created with any type of camera; be it a smartphone, entry-level DSLR, or a point-and-shoot.
+It’s easy to get carried away with camera gear and gadgets, but the truth is that a camera won’t make you a better photographer.
+Beautiful images can be created with any type of camera, be it a smartphone, entry-level DSLR, or a point-and-shoot.

-Sure, professional cameras are superior and deliver better file quality but that shouldn’t matter until you’re at a level where you’ve got ambitions to either make money from your photography or create large prints.
+Sure, professional cameras are superior when it comes to file quality, but that shouldn’t matter until you’re at a level where you’ve got ambitions to either make money from your photography or create large prints.

-The camera has very little to say if your main outlet is web and social media.
+The camera has very little to say if your main outlet is your social media channels or perhaps your photography website.

-Rather than investing money in advanced camera gear, I urge you to invest more time into your photography.
-Dedicated as much time as possible to go outside with your camera.
+Rather than investing money in advanced camera gear, I urge you to instead invest more time in your photography.
+Dedicate as much time as possible to go outside with your camera.
 It doesn’t matter if it’s raining, snowing, or harsh sunlight; grab your camera and play with it.

 You won’t come home with amazing images each time.
 Heck, I’m thrilled if 1% of the images I take throughout the year make it into my portfolio!